datastax/dsbulk/manual/settings.md

 #### --driver.query.fetchSize _&lt;number&gt;_

 The page size, or how many rows will be retrieved simultaneously in a single network round trip.
-This setting will limit the number of results loaded into memory simultaneously during unloading.
+This setting will limit the number of results loaded into memory simultaneously during unloading or counting.
 Not applicable for loading.

 Default: **5000**.